hardie/draft-hardie-faceted-uri/draft-hardie-resolution-contexts-01.md

 # Resolution Contexts

 The Domain Name System {{RFC1034}}{{RFC1035}} provides the most common resolution system for Internet names by many orders of magnitude.
 It has not, however, met all resolution requirements.
 Multicast DNS {{RFC6762}} uses an alternative resolution service, as does TOR {{TOR}}.
 Tor’s .onion names, in particular, appear to be effectively Internet names within a globally shared naming context; they simply happen to use an alternative resolution method.
+It seems likely that this is because of a wish to use protocols defined for DNS names as if they were defined for their non-DNS Internet names.
+The .onion example was driven at least in part, in other words, because its users wanted https://identifier.onion/ to work as a signal that the resource was a web site, even if dereferencing the authority section did not use the DNS.
+In order to share the HTTPS URI context, they needed to minimize the changes to the form of the URI.
+That meant using https:// with a resolution trigger, rather than changing the URI (tor-https://, for example).

-The key practical question that follows from the existence of alternative resolution contexts is how you can determine whether or not a particular Internet name is part of the Domain name set of Internet names, or part of a different set.
-The de facto signal we are using now is the top-most label of the Internet name.
-If it is within the known set of DNS top-most labels, we have a definite yes.
+The key practical question that follows from the existence of alternative resolution contexts for a globally shared naming context is how you can determine what resolution context is associated with a particular Internet name.
+In particular, it is important to determine whether it is part of the Domain name set of Internet names.
+The de facto signal in use now is the top-most label of the Internet name.
+If that label is within the known set of DNS top-most labels, we have a definite yes.
 If it is within an established set of non-DNS top-most labels, we have a definite no.
 There are at least two unfortunate sets of potentially conflicting cases, where people are using labels with the intent to use this signal but have not risen to the level of "established no".
 In the first case, their usage may be mistaken for non-fully qualified names within the domain name system, resulting in the construction of a new Internet name where one was not intended (e.g. www.sld.allium becoming www.sld.allium.corp.example.com, rather than .allium being used as signal that this Internet name is not within the set of domain names).
 The second case, which may overlap, is one in which the growth of the set of names in domain name system causes overlap (a new gTLD like .allium being assigned would conflict with the attempted use of .allium as a resolution context signal).
 The risks of the two conflicting cases are pretty obvious, but despite that the use of a pseudo-TLD signal seems desirable to many setting up alternative resolution contexts.
-It seems likely that this is because the services within the alternative resolution contexts wish to use protocols defined for DNS names as if they were defined for their Internet names.
-The .onion example was driven, in other words, at least in part because its users wanted https://identifier.onion/ to work.
-In order to share the HTTPS URI context, they needed to minimize the changes to the form of the URI.
-That meant using https:// with a resolution trigger, rather than changing the URI (tor-https://, for example).

-The implication for the universe of architecturally appropriate responses is that any means for signalling that a name is not within the DNS context but is still meant to be an Internet name must continue to allow those Internet names to be used in common protocol contexts.
-It also means that any Internet name must expect restrictions to achieve that (viz. it must be a unique name within a directed graph within the overall Internet name namespace).

 # Available Alternatives

+There are many potential ways to signal that an Internet name is not within the DNS context, but a only subset of those ways allow for those names to be used in protocol contexts which currently expect DNS-based names.
+A non-exhaustive list is set out below.
+It is important to recognize that any Internet name designed to me used in such a context must accept limitations to achieve it.
+Some of those limitations are syntactic, but the most important is that it must be a unique name within a directed graph within the overall Internet namespace.

 Given that restriction, the universe of possible resolution context signals seems to be limited.
 One option is using a designated sub-tree of the Internet namespace for non-DNS resolutions, with labels within the tree indicating which resolution context is meant. {{I-D.ietf-dnsop-alt-tld}} describes one specific approach to this option.
 While the use of this sub-tree may be esthetically less pleasing than a pseudo-TLD, it avoids the ambiguities which may arise during the development of alternative resolution context.